 Then, if I don't have a match in mind yet, I do an online search of my local library system to identify some topical books.
 I go to the library and walk through the stacks near the identified books looking for new ideas.
 Sometimes I will take home piles of related books to look even further.
 Yes, I will sometimes invest hours in my research and thinking.

-Extensive research may develop alternative possibilities for the opportunity, but don't look at other artists and makers work.
+Extensive research may develop alternative possibilities for the opportunity, but don't look at other artists' and makers' work.
 Look at "primary sources" especially if you want to make something outside the usual expectation or forms.
 Think about an unusual format or design or content.
 Redefine the usual parameters.

 Design.
-This a really important word to me.
+This is a really important word to me.
 What does the word "design" mean to you?
 I think of many possibilities:

 - repetition of forms